- See also: Images of Drowned Men

-Ironmen can become drowned men by being submerged in salt water a second time in earnest and brought back to life with a crude form of cardiopulmonary resuscitation.
-Not all men are successfully revived, however.
-Aeron Greyjoy, known as the Damphair, has never failed in a resuscitation.
+Aeron makes his drowned men by having them submerged in salt water a second time in earnest and brought back to life with a crude form of cardiopulmonary resuscitation.
+Not all men are successfully revived, however, but Aeron himself has never failed in a resuscitation.

 The drowned men wear roughspun robes of mottled green, grey, and blue, the colors of the Drowned God.
 They carry driftwood cudgels to show their devotion in battle, and skins of saltwater to perform ritual anointment as well as to sate their thirst.